Berkeley sockets: gethostbyname and gethostbyaddr

+This pair of functions appeared at the same time as the BSD socket API proper in 4.2BSD (1983), the same year DNS was first created.
+Early versions did not query DNS and only performed /etc/hosts lookup.
+The 4.3BSD (1984) version added DNS in a crude way.
+The current implementation using Name Service Switch derives Solaris and later NetBSD 1.4 (1999).
+Initially defined for NIS+, NSS makes DNS only one of the many options for lookup by these functions and its use can be disabled even today.

 Protocol and address families

-The Berkeley socket API is a general interface for networking and interprocess communication, and supports the use of various network protocols and address architectures.
+The Berkeley socket API is a general interface for networking and interprocess communication and supports the use of various network protocols and address architectures.

 The following lists a sampling of protocol families (preceded by the standard symbolic identifier) defined in a modern Linux or BSD implementation: